 How should a physician turn down a job offer?
-There’s no sneaky legal or technical way to do this but there’s a right way and a wrong way to do it.
-And the last thing that a physician wants to do, or at least they shouldn’t do is burn bridges.
+There’s no sneaky legal or technical way to do this, but there’s a right and wrong way.
+And the last thing a physician wants to do is burn bridges.
 There’s a professional way to turn down a job offer.
 And then there’s an unprofessional way to do it as well.
-Let’s first talk about how a physician is provided with a job offer and then maybe a short difference between an offer letter, letter of intent, and then the actual employment agreement.
-The process when a physician is finding a job either the physician will reach out to the practice knowing that they have an opening, or a recruiter can reach out to the physician.
+Let’s first talk about how a physician is provided with a job offer and then maybe a short difference between an offer letter, letter of intent, and the actual employment agreement.
+A physician is finding a job.
+Either the physician will reach out to the practice knowing they have an opening, or a recruiter can reach out to the physician.

-Many times, employers will hire physician recruiters to go out and bring them candidates.
+Many times, employers will hire physician recruiters to go out and bring them, candidates.
 You could also have word of mouth through other people that the physician trained within residency or fellowship.
-At some point, if the physician gets hooked up with a job, there’ll be an initial talk.
+If the physician gets hooked up with a job, there’ll be an initial talk.
 Whoever the point person is, if it’s a smaller practice, it could be the physician who owns the practice.
-If a physician recruiter is involved, then the point person, at least initially, would be the physician recruiter who would then set up a call with someone with the practice.
-If it’s a hospital or health network, most of the big ones employ their own physician recruiters then that person would be the point person.
-At first, it’ll just be cursory, here’s what we need.
+If a physician recruiter is involved, the point person, at least initially.
+The physician recruiter would set up a call with someone in practice.
+Most big ones employ their physician recruiters.
+If it’s a hospital or health network, that person would be the point person.
+At first, it’ll just be cursory, but here’s what we need.

 The offer letter will then go over the basics of what’s in the contract.
 How much will the physician be paid?
 What are some of the benefits?
 How long will the contract last?
 Maybe some of the restrictive covenants like the non-compete and non-solicit.
 What are bonuses?
-There could be a signing bonus, relocation assistance, maybe how much they provide for continuing medical education on an annual basis.
-The offer letter just goes through the quick and dirty details of what the employment terms will be like.
+There could be a signing bonus, relocation assistance, and how much they provide for continuing medical education annually.
+The offer letter just goes through the quick and dirty details of the employment terms.
 At this point, the physician has the decision to make.
 Some places will not provide an employment agreement until the physician has signed the offer letter and then essentially committed to the job.
 Now, signing the offer letter is not a binding decision.

 Declining the Job Offer Professionally

-Many times, the terms in the offer letter will either change slightly once the employment agreement is given, or there will be terms in the employment agreement that make a job that looks great at the beginning, most likely a terrible decision.
+The terms in the offer letter often change slightly once given the employment agreement.
+Or there will be terms in the employment agreement that make jobs look great at the beginning, most likely a terrible decision.
 What are some things that make an offer letter okay and an employment agreement terrible?
-Well, the details of the non-compete, how long it lasts, what’s the restriction, is it all practice of medicine or just the specialty of the physician?
+Well, the details of the non-compete, how long it lasts, and the restriction.
+Is it all practice of medicine or just the specialty of the physician?
 Many physicians can do multiple things.
 For instance, someone in family practice or internal medicine could do hospitalist, urgent care, and family practice.
 What are the specific terms of the non-compete?
 How does the compensation change over time?
-Obviously, the employer will pay for the underlying medical malpractice insurance, but if it’s a claims-made policy, who pays for the tail insurance usually that’s not in the offer letter.
+The employer will pay for the underlying medical malpractice insurance.
+Still, who pays for the tail insurance if it’s a claims-made policy?
+Usually, that’s not in the offer letter.

 I’m not going to accept the offer.
 Just be cordial.
-Don’t go into here are all the reasons why I don’t think this is the right fit, but just give them a definitive like I’m moving on, appreciate the interest, maybe sometime in the future we can revisit employment and the main reason why you need to be professional when you’re turning a job offer down is circumstances may change.
-At the time the job wasn’t great but maybe in six months to a year, it looks attractive.
-If there’s an open position and burning any bridges, or as I said before, just completely not responding to any communications from that employer, we’ll burn that bridge and they most likely would never go forward with the physician.
-So, if you want to turn a job offer down, you just send an email, say cordially, I appreciate the interest, I’m moving on.
+Don’t go into why I don’t think this is the right fit.
+But just give the employer a definitive answer.
+Like I’m moving on, I appreciate the interest.
+Maybe we can revisit employment in the future.
+You must be professional when you’re turning a job offer down because circumstances may change.
+The job wasn’t great at the time, but maybe in six months to a year, it looks attractive.
+Suppose there’s an open position and just completely not responding to any communications from that employer, we’ll burn that bridge.
+They most likely would never go forward with the physician.
+So, suppose you want to turn a job offer down.
+In that case, you just send an email and say warmly, I appreciate the interest, and I’m moving on.

-Maybe someday in the future, we can revisit it and then just leave it at that.
-If the physician has signed an offer letter, and then after reviewing the employment agreement, maybe they say, you know what, I’m not going to sign this.
-You need to do the same thing, you need to say in writing, I understand I signed the offer letter.
-This employment agreement is either different or contains some terms I’m simply not comfortable with, therefore I’m going to withdraw my acceptance of the job offer.
-I appreciate your interest, that type of thing.
-Now, I can just tell you from experience, a physician has signed an offer letter and then backed out of a job.
-There usually will be some hurt feelings and it’s unlikely that the physician will have that opportunity available in the future.
-But just because you’ve signed an offer letter doesn’t mean you have to go through with it.
+From experience, I can tell you that a physician has signed an offer letter and backed out of a job.
+There usually will be some hurt feelings.
+It’s unlikely that the physician will have that opportunity available in the future.
+But just because you’ve signed an offer letter doesn’t mean you have to go through it.
 You need to make the best decision for yourself.
 This is a business.
-Although I’m a lawyer, it is a business as well and we need to make business decisions, not just for ourselves, but for instance, for my law firm.
+Although I’m a lawyer, it is a business as well.
+We need to make business decisions for my law firm, not just for ourselves, but for instance.

-And in a business environment, you need to take care of yourself first.
-And so, if a job is not a right fit, even if you verbally accept it, even if you sign the offer letter, even if you’ve gone to visit, don’t go through with the job if you’re not comfortable doing it.
+And in a business environment, you must take care of yourself first.
+And so, if a job is not a right fit, even if you verbally accept it.
+If you sign the offer letter, don’t go through with the jobs you’re uncomfortable doing.

 Should a Physician Sign a Letter of Intent?

 Should a physician sign a letter of intent?
 A letter of intent is also known as an offer letter.
-Different employers use a different name for it, but effectively it’s the same thing.
-Let’s go through the process and then once it gets to the offer letter/letter of intent stage, whether the physician should sign it or not.
-When a physician is looking for a new job or potentially if an employer reaches out to a physician, they can either do it through word of mouth from other physicians.
-If it’s a hospital or healthcare network, most of them employ physician recruiters who then actively search for candidates for open physician positions, or there are also independent physician recruiters who are brokers.
+Employers use a different name for it, but it’s the same thing.
+Let’s go through the process, and once it gets to the offer letter/letter of intent stage, whether the physician should sign it or not.
+When a physician is looking for a new job or potentially if an employer reaches out to a physician, they can do it through word of mouth from other physicians.
+Suppose it’s a hospital or healthcare network.
+In that case, most of them employ physician recruiters.
+Who then actively search for candidates for open physician positions or independent physician recruiters are brokers.

-They will find candidates for open positions, they’ll bring those candidates to an employer, and then they’ll get fee, either a flat fee or sometimes a percentage of what the first-year compensation for the physician is.
-In this case, let’s say a physician has an interest in a job.
-There’ll be an initial discussion with the recruiter or usually the owner of the practice or a director or something just to get an initial feel for whether the physician will be interested or not.
-And then if that goes well, then it’ll likely end up in some site visit.
-The physician will travel to wherever the location is, they’ll meet with other physicians, meet with the administration, other facilities, and probably talk about some basic structure of the employment.
-At that point, if the employer is still interested, one step would be the employer would offer and say, hey, we would like you to sign this offer letter or letter of intent before we move forward with providing you an employment contract.
+They will find candidates for open positions.
+They’ll bring those candidates to an employer.
+Then they’ll get a fee, either a flat fee or sometimes a percentage of the first-year physician compensation.
+In this case, let’s say a physician is interested in a job.
+There’ll be an initial discussion with the recruiter, the practice owner, and a director.
+That is to get an initial feel for whether the physician will have an interest.
+And then, if that goes well, it’ll likely end up in some site visitors.
+The physician will travel to wherever the location is.
+He’ll meet with other physicians, the administration, and other facilities and discuss basic employment structures.
+If the employer is still interested, one step would be offering you to sign the offer letter.
+That is before moving forward with an employment contract.

 They do this for a couple of reasons.
-One, it does take some time to prepare a contract and so most smart physicians and certainly, any big healthcare network or hospital, have their own legal counsel.
-It takes a little bit of time to draft an employment contract specifically for a physician.
-Most places don’t want to go through the time and cost of paying an attorney to draft those contracts unless they have at least some kind of commitment from the physician.
-And that commitment is then effectuated through signing the letter of intent.
+It takes time to prepare a contract, which most smart physicians do.
+Certainly, any big healthcare network or hospital has its legal counsel.
+It takes a little time to draft an employment contract for a physician.
+Most employers don’t want to go through the time and cost of paying an attorney to draft those contracts.
+Unless they have at least some kind of commitment from the physician.
+That commitment takes effect through signing the letter of intent.
 Now, should a physician sign a letter of intent?
-If the employer is going to require a signed letter of intent before moving forward with an employment contract, then the answer is yes.
-If the physician is interested in a job and the employer is requiring them to sign an offer letter, then sign the offer letter.
+The answer is yes.
+The employer will require a signed letter of intent before starting an employment contract.
+If the physician is interested in a job and the employer requires them to sign an offer letter, then sign it.

 If You Decline a Job Offer Will it Hurt Your Career?